AliManjotho/BIT-Thesis-2025-MAY/README.md

 # BIT-Thesis-2025-MAY
 The latest latex template for BIT-Thesis submission (Masters and PhD) (MAY 2025), It is the fork of "https://bithesis.bitnp.net" with some adjustments.

-# BIT-Thesis-Latex (English Version)
-The latex template for BIT-Thesis submission (Masters and PhD) (English Version)

 ## Setup the environment
 1. Download TexLive
 ```